Cam Atkinson Game Preview: Flyers vs. Oilers

 Atkinson Season Stats Insights in 2022-23

-- In 0 games last season, Atkinson averaged 0:00 on the ice, with a plus-minus rating of 0.
+- Atkinson averaged 0:00 of ice time last season, with a plus-minus rating of 0.

-- He had a goal in all zero games last season, but no games with more than one goal.
+- Over zero games last season, he did not score a goal.

-- The implied probability that he hits the over on his points over/under is 48.8%, based on the odds.
+- He has an implied probability of 48.8% to go over his point total based on the odds.

-- There is an implied probability of 31.2% of Atkinson going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Atkinson going over his assist prop bet, based on the odds, is 31.2%.

 Sign up for Underdog fantasy today.